 While you are trying to pull yourself forward, there is an unspecified weight holding you back.
 This weight is sometimes called the “inferior function” or the “shadow.”
 It is largely unconscious.
 We don’t direct it.
 But we can use it to our advantage.
 It is very useful and productive to reveal it, specify it, name it and manage it.
 Then it becomes a force that pushes you.

-The force that pushes
+The inferior function, the force that pushes

 The effort that will combine with the “pull” and push you to maximize improvement is not intuitive or doesn’t come as natural.
 In fact, it’s usually avoided.
 That’s because it takes courage to face it.
 It is uncomfortable and riddled with misaligned energy and conflict.
 It’s not an easy, quick-fix task that delivers results within the hour.